Surfing-Chef/sc-style-admin/README.md

 ```bash
 git clone https://github.com/Surfing-Chef/sc-style-admin.git
 ```
-### Installation ###
+### Activation ###
 Activate plugin to author styles within *sc-style-admin.css*.
 The file is located in *wp-content > plugins > sc-style-admin*.

-__IMPORTANT:__ Custom styles will be saved if the plugin is uninstalled, but will be deleted if the plugin is deleted.
+__Important:__ Custom styles will be saved if the plugin is uninstalled, but will be deleted if the plugin is deleted.
 Be sure to back up the *sc-style-admin.css* file if changing themes or migrating plugin installations.